SYFT/Bayesian/README.md

 # NaiveBayesian
-Navie Bayesian algorithm learning.
+Naive or improved Bayesian algorithm learning.
 For words partitial and classification.